CARC B8 Active

 How to Resolve

-Document why the alternative service was inappropriate for this patient and appeal with clinical justification.
+Review the payer's alternative service policy, determine why the alternative was not appropriate, and appeal with clinical justification.

 Also Filed As